catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  $ openstack orchestration template validate -t $ORCHESTRATION_DIR/hot/ubuntu-14.04/vrrp-basic/vrrp.yaml

 This command will echo the yaml if it succeeds and will return an error if it does not.
-Assuming the template validates let's build a stack
+Assuming the template validates, build a stack:

 .. code-block:: bash